Vimal-raj-2004/genai_chatbot/README.md

 └── README.md        # Documentation
 ```
 ---
-## 🛑 Security Notes

-- The .env file is private — never upload it to GitHub

-- Always use virtual environments to avoid dependency conflicts

----
 ## 🔑 How to Get Your Gemini API Key (Google AI Studio)
 Follow these simple steps to generate your API key: